mysociety/alaveteli/docs/running/requests.md

 sender can email your site's administrators directly.

-You can can stop this behaviour by changing the **Allow new responses from...** setting back to `normal` at any time.
+You can can stop this behaviour by changing the **Allow new responses from...** setting back to `anybody` at any time.
 Alternatively, you can change the way rejected messages are handled (for example, sending such responses to the holding pen instead of bouncing them) with the request's **Handle rejected responses** setting.